dineshachuthan/AIStoryTellerBackendAPI/replit.md

 - No convenience hardcoding under any circumstances
 - Every function must connect to real data sources or fail authentically

-**CRITICAL DEBUGGING RULE: NEVER ADD DEBUGGING CODE TO WORKING SYSTEMS**
-- DO NOT add console.log, temporary variables, or debug code to functioning components
-- DO NOT modify working code for debugging purposes - use browser dev tools instead
-- If code is working, leave it completely untouched regardless of debugging needs
-- Only modify code when explicitly requested to add new functionality
-- Working functionality takes absolute priority over debugging convenience
-- Clean, working code is more valuable than verbose debug output

 **CRITICAL APPROVAL RULE: NO SCHEMA/ENDPOINT CHANGES WITHOUT PERMISSION**
 - DO NOT create or modify database schema without explicit approval
 - DO NOT add new REST endpoints without explicit approval
 - DO NOT add new routes without explicit approval
 - Always request permission before any structural changes to API or database
 - Focus on using existing infrastructure and endpoints when possible

-**CRITICAL TESTING RULE: MANDATORY REST ENDPOINT TESTING**
-- Every new REST endpoint MUST have a corresponding test script in test-scripts/ directory
-- Test scripts must validate all endpoint functionality before UI integration work begins
-- NO hardcoded data in test scripts - use shared JSON data files for consistent test data across all test cases
-- Test scripts must cover: authentication, data validation, error handling, success responses, edge cases
-- All endpoints must be tested and verified working before proceeding to frontend development
-- Test data should be stored in test-data/ directory as reusable JSON files
-- Test scripts should validate response structure, status codes, and business logic
-- Failed endpoint tests block all UI work until endpoints are fixed and retested

 **CRITICAL FILE CREATION RULE: MANDATORY APPROVAL FOR ALL NEW FILES**
 - DO NOT create any new code files without explicit user approval